carloscastillom/DJIA_Screener/README.md

 Its a stong player in the home improvement market in the US.
 The company offers different kinds of building materials and Home Improvement articles

-Paste the growth of earnings. compare with Master card and other players
+Paste the growth of earnings. compare with Master card and other players.

+competitors.
+Lowes, Menards

 Disclaimer: All investment strategies and investments involve risk of loss.
 Nothing contained in this website should be construed as investment advice.